Morteza

 I earned my PhD in Electrical Engineering with a minor in Mathematics from the University of Minnesota, advised by Georgios Giannakis, focusing on statistical learning and optimization.

-I serve as an IEEE SPS Distinguished Industry Speaker, a member of the IEEE Computational Imaging Technical Committee, and am a recipient of the IEEE SPS Young Author Best Paper Award.
+I serve as an IEEE SPS Distinguished Industry Speaker, and a recipient of the IEEE SPS Young Author Best Paper Award.

 I am actively looking for PhD interns and collaborators interested in advancing generative modeling.